 Whoa!
 What just happened here?
 A garbage truck is loud, intrusive, and goes away if a dog barks at it long enough!

 Yep you guessed it!
 This garbage man, in his interest to meet Chance, as most homes don’t brew dogs this big ‘round here, decided that the way he could show Chance he meant no harm, was to one day show up with treats!
 The rest as they say is history!

-In the beginning of the treat escapade Chance did not trust him, He did not take the treat from this man who stood at the gate, but as time passed and for every treat Chance gathered up after the man left, his trust began to grow and he now started to view this once intruding person as a friend and as someone who treated him well.
+In the beginning of the treat escapade Chance did not trust him, he did not take the treat from this man who stood at the gate, but as time passed and for every treat Chance gathered up after the man left, his trust began to grow and he now started to view this once intruding person as a friend and as someone who treated him well.
 Not even the noise of the truck kept him barking in angst!
 And Casey?
-Heck, he was just along for the sweet ride and was soon taken in by this stranger as well.
+Heck, he was just along for the sweet ride as he loves everyone and was soon taken in by this stranger as well.
 Me?
 I have learned that getting a normal morning’s sleep on Monday morning is most impossible, but the barking is less. they no longer carry on before , during and long after the garbage man has left my home front.
 Now there are a few gentle woofs to tell me, "our friend is here" to be let out of the house and that's it.

 Suffice it to say that the Grottini dogs now give their friendly neighborhood garbage men a Christmas card and bonus!
 After all, it costs money to constantly treat a dog as big as Chance!

 If every delivery person would do this, many dogs would start being more delighted to see them and their bark would be one of delight instead of angst.
 I must say, I have also noticed a UPS man that does the same when a delivery has to be made here.

 So even though Chance barks a little when he hears the truck coming up the street, he barks for me to get up and let him out so he can happily greet the garbage man and not to tear off a limb!